-Commercial property mortgages are more conservative and expensive than their residential equivalents.
-Lenders require a higher deposit, charge a higher interest rate and offer a shorter time to repay the loan.
+Commercial property mortgages are more conservative and expensive than their residential investment property equivalents.
+The deposit required for a commercial property investment (new-build or existing) is higher than the deposit required for a new-build residential investment property, but similar to the deposit required for an existing residential property.
+Commercial property lenders also charge a higher interest rate and offer a shorter time to repay the loan.

 When shopping for a lender, you might find that some of your front-of-mind choices aren’t interested in lending for commercial property investments.
-A smart strategy is to look for a commercial mortgage broker.
+A smart strategy is to seek professional advice from a commercial mortgage broker.
 You’ll get advice and assistance that’s specific to buying commercial property, plus you’ll gain access to a pool of lenders that specialise in commercial investment property loans.
 Alternatively, look for banks that advertise commercial property lending on their websites.